 As already explained in Sect.
 3.2.1, the high sensitivity beam combination (HIGH_SENS) is realized by using the R/T = 50/50 combining plate alone.
-In order to obtain photometric information, exposures with one beam only (first A then B) through the beam combiner with the same optical path are recorded after the fringe observation has been performed.
+In order to obtain photometric

-The SCLPHOT setup uses the same combining plate as HIGH_SENS, but two beamsplitting plates with $R/T \approx 30/70$ are inserted in the optical path of each beam before it reaches the combining plate, in order to extract the photometric signal.
+The SCI_PHOT setup uses the same combining plate as HIGH_SENS, but two beamsplitting plates with $R/T \approx 30/70$ are inserted in the optical path of each beam before it reaches the combining plate, in order to extract the photometric signal.